akcloudx/2048/README.md

-# Serverless Web Application on AWS EKS 🚀
+# Cloud-Native Mastery: A Serverless EKS Deployment 🚀

-This repository contains the infrastructure as code and configuration for deploying a serverless, highly-available web application on **Amazon EKS**.
+This repository contains the infrastructure as code and configuration for deploying the classic **2048 game** to a serverless, highly-available web application on **Amazon EKS**.
 The project demonstrates the power of integrating Kubernetes with core AWS services like **Fargate** and the **Application Load Balancer (ALB)** to build scalable and cost-effective solutions.

 ### Table of Contents